Zututukulipa/movieDemo/README.md

           Write-Host -ForegroundColor red "Identity $($permission.IdentityReference) has '$userPermission' perms for $Target" }
       }
+      # Identity Found Check - If False, loop through and stop at root of drive
       if ($IdentityFound -eq $false) {
         if ($Target.Length -gt 3) {
           $Target = Split-Path $Target